nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 	* PasswordAuthentication no
 	* PermitEmptyPasswords no
 	* Subsystem sftp internal-sftp
+	* Match User Nagasudhir
+ChrootDirectory ~/Pictures/Screenshots

+X11Forwarding no

+AllowTcpForwarding no

+PermitTTY no

+ForceCommand internal-sftp

+PasswordAuthentication no
 * Comment out the lines at the end with a `#` as shown below
 ```bash
 #Match Group administrators